Summer Pet Safety

 Here in Tucson, we’re no strangers to excessively high temperatures during the summer, and we can usually find ways to cope with them.
 Unfortunately, heatstroke is all too common not only for us, but for our pets, and even swimming pools can be hazardous.
 Fortunately, there are various ways to keep your pet cool on these unbearably hot days without risking their safety.
+Read our summer pet safety tips so you can do just that!

 - Not sure it’s safe to keep your pet outdoors for more than a few minutes?
 Let them do their business, then bring them back inside right away.